Vanguard90/nyt-news/README.md

 An app that uses NYT api and React to display dynamic and up to date news content.

-Made with Typescript.
-Unit tests by Jest and Enzyme.
-CircleCI for continuous integration.
-Codecov for test coverage analysis.
+- It's made with Typescript.

-### TODO
+- Uses React hooks.

-- Tag system.
+- Unit tests by Jest and Enzyme.

-- Filtering based on tag system.
+- CircleCI for continuous integration and deployment.

-- As part of above points, partial loading (categorize article details).
+- Codecov for test coverage analysis.